 As with all our communities, resident involvement is very much encouraged in Derwenthorpe.

-The Energy Centre offers a central meeting place for residents, local schools and community groups to use, including The Derwenthorpe Partnership Advisory Committee, which provides resident input into the development of the community.
+The Energy Centre offers a central meeting place for residents, local schools and community groups to use.
+This includes The Derwenthorpe Partnership Advisory Committee, which provides resident input into the development of the community.

-The Derwenthorpe Community Fund to invest in initiatives that benefit the local community with a particular focus on tackling the actions highlighted by local people.
+The Derwenthorpe Community Fund was created to invest in initiatives that benefit the local community.
+It has a particular focus on tackling the actions highlighted by local people.
 The types of activities that come under the grant include: